Relational Wisdom for Every Setting!

 - Teach your children relational skills that enable them to experience superior job interviews, work performance and career advancement.

 These additional blog posts on parenting highlight other ways that you can equip your children with the relational skills that lead to durable friendships, strong marriages, successful careers and, most importantly, a compelling witness for Christ.
-For more information on how to obtain scholarships for your children to take this training, click here.

 12. Seminary, College or University